ealtili/Blog/Troubleshooting_Kubernetes.md.md

 similar.

  1. **Line Endings Issues**

 Line ending issues are the most encountered issues.
 Mostly occurs because developers works on different operating systems and each operating system has its own way of defining where and how lines ends.
-In windows over here user
-crlf to determine the end of lines but when you work on docker containers that run in kubernetes or any kind of a Linux system you have to make sure config file
+Windows uses crlf to determine the end of lines.
+But when you work on docker containers that run in kubernetes or any kind of a Linux system you have to make sure config file